pelectron/delegate/readme.md

   return 0;
 }
 ```
-With the @link pc::multicast_delegate<Ret(Args...)> multicast_delegate @endlink class it is possible to bind and execute multiple callables and 'collect' their results.
+With the **multicast_delegate** class it is possible to bind and execute multiple callables and 'collect' their results.
 ```cpp
 #include "multicast_delegate.hpp"
 #include <iostream>